gavinmcfall/nerdzblog/content/posts/2025/04 Understanding AI/index.md

 - Expensive at scale
 - Not privacy-friendly

+Note: Many of the closed source Generative AI tools do release their models for use on Ollama

 ### 🔓 Open Source AI (Mistral, LLaMA, TinyLLaMA, Mixtral, etc.)

 These models release their weights, training data (sometimes), and usually run great on your own hardware or cluster.